openjs-foundation/cross-project-council/GOVERNANCE.md

 In the event that the [Tertiary CPC Director][] seat is activated and a start date is determined, the Tertiary CPC Director will then serve for a term of 1 year from that start date.

+The election process will be started 1 month in advance of the end of the term for each Director with the goal of having it be complete 2 weeks before the term ends.
+We will not share the specific results in terms of votes received by each candidate as we feel this could discourage candidates.
+Instead, general election data will be made available, for example the percentage of voter turnout.

 ## Election process for Non-Impact Voting CPC members

 As per the [CPC charter][cpc charter], the non-impact projects elect 2 voting CPC members: